camroach87/gefcom2017/README.md

 ## To do

+* Create dummy variables function.
+Needs to be separate from load data function as I also need to apply it to simulations after they have been created.
+* Maybe use the same input data for all models (zones and aggregated areas).
+Just use `spread` to spread all weather variables by zone.
+Then feed all of these hundreds of variables into each model for each zone and aggregated zone.
+See how well it works...
 * log(Demand): Fit models to log of demand to enforce positive constraint.
 Should improve accuracy.
 * Fit L1 and L2 regularization models to all zones.
 Also best performing manually specified model and baseline model.
 Compare CV performance and RMSE on test set performance across all zones.
 * Compare an L2 model using weather in all zones to a simple boosting model that just uses average of all zones weather info.